nori-parelius/noriparelius/content/post/my-year-with-zettelkasten.md

 1.  **Atomic notes**.

     Each note should contain one piece of knowledge only.
 Now, personally, I find this principle to be the most difficult to follow, because I am often not sure what counts as "one piece of knowledge", although I am getting better at it with practice.
 There is usually a sweet spot for how granular the notes can be and thanks to the flexibility of digital tools, it's not that difficult to split up notes that have grown a bit too much.
-    The note atomicity is important to facilitate the second priniciple, which is:
+    The note atomicity is important to facilitate the second principle, which is:
 2.  **Links between notes**.

     You make links between notes by referencing them.
 It's sort of like a wiki, but with atomic notes.
 This way, it is possible to link to one note from many other notes, making connections between loads of different ideas.